 The ITHA is governed by a 12-member board made up of trainers and owners.
 Staggered elections are held two out of every three years.
-While ITHA bylaws require only one general membership meeting annually and six regular open board meetings per year; typically, there is more than one general membership meeting per year and monthly regular board meetings open to the membership.
+While ITHA bylaws require only six regular open board meetings per year; typically, monthly board meetings are held and open to the membership.

 The ITHA is funded through a percentage of the purses at Hawthorne Race Course and Arlington International Racecourse pursuant to Illinois state statute, which constitutes membership dues.

 The ITHA engages professional services in the fields of law, accounting, government affairs and communications to support and augment ITHA leaders in our ongoing efforts to protect the rights of horsemen.
-The ITHA general counsel negotiates and reviews all contracts and legal matters, and our certified public accountants provide annual audits and oversee elections.
+Our certified public accountants provide annual audits and oversee elections.

 By statute, the ITHA has a seat on the Illinois Department of Agriculture’s Thoroughbred Breeders Fund Advisory Board.
 The ITHA maintains a close working relationship with other racing associations in Illinois and across the United States to monitor issues important to our membership.